 Recruitment Policy and Procedure

-Information Security and Confidentiality Policy
+Information Security and Disclosure Policy

+Data Protection and Confidentiality Policy

 This Policy is informed by the following legislative requirements:

 1989 Children Act

 HM Government’s ‘Working Together to Safeguard Children’ 2015

 SCOPE

 This Child Protection Policy and Procedure forms part of our safeguarding children arrangements.
 Although it will usually relate to work in the Early Years Project, this Policy and Procedures should be used by any staff member or volunteer who suspects that any child is at risk of abuse (or significant harm) in any setting or in their home life, whether or not they or their parents/carers use the services of Bristol Refugee Rights (BRR).